kabasele243/renames_file/README.md

 - Skips files that already match the naming pattern
 - Handles file extensions automatically
 - Prevents overwriting existing files by adding a "unique-" prefix if needed
+- Optional start date parameter to specify when the sequence should begin

 ## Naming Pattern